IndexDuo/Flotto/README.md

 #### pdf.js

-This .js file turns the **lottowinners_floridalotto.pdf** to raw data and then to some regex stuff to make it prettier.
+This .js file turns the **lottowinners_floridalotto.pdf** to raw data and then do some regex stuff to make it prettier.

-The result is updated in the **pdfoutput.txt** folder.
+The result is updated in the **pdfoutput.txt** file.

 Every time you do **node pdf.js** in you terminal, **pdfoutput.txt** will be updated.